Special Educational Needs and / or Disability Arrangements at Coldfair Green Community Primary School

 A child with significant levels of need for learning support will have intervention from these experts.
 Teachers and Learning Support Assistants will work with individual children and small groups to deliver special programmes designed by outside agencies, the SENDCO and the class teacher.
 It is essential that we work closely with families informing them and consulting with them at every stage and this will include regular reviews of progress and achievement.

-If it is considered that a statement of SEND or an Education and Health Plan will best secure the needs of the child, then the school will work with you as parents to make the appropriate referrals to request assessment.
+If it is considered that an Education and Health Plan will best secure the needs of the child, then the school will work with you as parents to make the appropriate referrals to request assessment.

 The school also implements a range of interventions, booster sessions and special individualised programmes to enable all children to ‘catch-up’ with basic skills and plug any gaps they may have, whether they are considered to have SEND or not.
 These include early literacy support, additional literacy support and ‘Springboard’ (mathematics), Nessie, Gym Trail, Nurture Groups, Social Skills intervention, Assertive Mentoring and additional 1:1 and small group gap filling.
 This is to ensure that all children have every opportunity to learn and develop to the best of their ability.